Venezuela's opposition demands 'whole truth' about Chavez health

 Congress, controlled by Chavez allies, on Saturday elects a new president.
 Current Congress chief Diosdado Cabello, a close Chavez ally who could be reelected to head the legislature, has at times been considered a rival of Maduro.
 The two have taken great pains in recent weeks to publicly deny this.

-While the constitution cites January 10 as the start of the new term, it does not explicitly state what happens if the president does not take office on that date.
+While the constitution cites Jan.
+10 as the start of the new term, it does not establish what happens if the president does not take office on that date.